 Health technology is moving from general wellbeing, such as step counters, to clinical trials and the digital Experimental Cancer Medicine Team (digital ECMT) team is leading the way.
-Established in 2016, the digital ECMT is part of Caroline Dive’s Centre for Cancer Biomarker Sciences at the CRUK Manchester Institute and is closely aligned with the Experimental Cancer Medicine Team (ECMT) at The Christie.
+Established in 2016, the digital ECMT is part of Caroline Dive’s CRUK Manchester Institute Cancer Biomarker Centre and is closely aligned with the Experimental Cancer Medicine Team (ECMT) at The Christie.
 Our mission is to innovate and apply digital science to transform decision-making in early clinical trials and the patient’s role.
 We have two primary goals:

 - To change the conduct of clinical trials

 - To change the exploration and interpretation of clinical trial data in real-time